nathanamaldonado/Scriptor-Jekyll-Theme/about.md

 Beyond my passion to serve a broader indigenous revival effort across the Americas, I am a proud older brother of twins who attend UC Irvine and UC San Diego; I am a polyglot (English, Spanish, French, and K'iche'); I laugh on roller coasters and during psychological thrillers; I failed my written driving test three times; I got multiple facial piercings for $25 from a guy offering an unlimited discount.
 Lastly, I am a California elitist.

 I started this blog to document my experiences in college as a young adult far from home and, hopefully, give my friends and family life updates.
 I am originally from Southern California, but my family moved to the Central Valley around the start of my high school career.
-I will usually tell people I am from Los Angeles because that is where I feel closest to friends and family.
+So, I will usually tell people I am from Los Angeles because that is where I feel closest to home.

 Nevertheless, I am not on this journey alone.
 Instead, as you read my blog and updates, you will hear about all the incredible people I have met and all the unbelievable experiences I have shared with them.
 Each person you meet in college will become part of your story, and I hope to be part of your story as well.